Six beautiful garden room ideas

 Also in stock is a high-quality rattan and chestnut round table (photographed above).

-Right now Chez Pluie has a wicker magazine stand (pictured above) as well as a vintage cane coat rack and wicker picnic basket, which would all suit a garden room well.
+Right now Chez Pluie has a wicker magazine stand (pictured above) as well as vintage bar stools and wicker market trolley, which would all suit a garden room well.

 So beautiful - a vintage garden table tucked under a grapevine pergola, flush against a romantic stone façade with delightfully weathered shutters!